 I’m not going to shame anyone in particular, but other articles about tone mistakes in Chinese typically say that tones are important, and then give you a list of ten funny examples, such as saying xiōngmáo (胸毛, “chest hair”) instead of xióngmāo (熊猫, “panda”).
 While these may be funny (some of them truly are), they don’t typically cause any problems in communication.

-Let’s go to the bitch to play volleyball and take a swim
+Let’s go to the bitch to play volleyball and swim in the ocean

 To better understand this, let’s have a look at an example from Chinese people learning English.
 Sorting out vowels is a challenge for many Chinese students of English, and one embarrassing example is to pronounce beach as bitch.
 On the surface, this looks like it could lead to some problems, right?
 Just like it would be problematic to confuse panda with chest hair.

 Well, not really.
 All languages are context-dependent, Chinese even more so than English.
-Imagine a Chinese friend of yours calling you one hot summer afternoon and, in her good but accented English, asks how you’re doing and after complaining about the hot weather, invites you to go to the bitch and play some volleyball and take a swim.
+Imagine a Chinese friend of yours calling you one hot summer afternoon and, in her good but accented English, asks how you’re doing and after complaining about the hot weather, invites you to go to the bitch and play some volleyball and swim in the ocean.

 The risk of misunderstanding here is close to zero.
 There is no way you’d think she actually meant bitch and not beach.
 While it’s impossible to know what would happen in a hypothetical situation like this, I think it’s probable that you wouldn’t even register what she said as bitch; your brain would just assume she meant beach and move on.
 If you did notice, you might find it slightly amusing, but there’s simply no way you would misunderstand what she said.

-Amusing examples than don’t really cause any confusion
+Amusing examples that don’t really cause any confusion

 This is what happens with all these hilarious examples of mixing up the tones in Mandarin too (if you want to browse more of these, check Liz Carter on Twitter).
 There’s only a real risk of misunderstanding when said in isolation, not in context.
 And there is always context.